emil-todirascu/go-get-it/README.md

 ### go-get-it
-go-get-it is single player browser game in which you play as hacker.
+go-get-it is a single player browser game in which you play as hacker.

 This project is not finished yet; however I have left here the features that have been implemented as of now.